vigneshragupathy/vignesh88.github.io/_posts/2020-06-12-publish-package-in-npm-and-serve-the-static-content-from-cdn.markdown

 │   │   │   ├── geoip_dark.css
 │   │   │   └── geoip_light.css
 │   │   └── js
 │   │       └── geoip.js
 │   ├── index.js
 │   └── password_generator
 │       ├── css
 │       │   ├── password_generator_dark.css
 │       │   └── password_generator_light.css
 │       ├── img
 │       │   ├── copy-full.svg
 │       │   └── regenerate.svg
 │       └── js
 │           └── password_generator.js
 ├── package.json
 └── README.md
 {% endhighlight %}

 ### 5. Publish you static content as package in NPM

-Now we are all set, lets connect to NPM and publish our package.
+Now we are all set, let's connect to NPM and publish our package.

 > You should already have an account in NPM to publish.